pablo-clemente/nbody-c/README.md

 # Prerequisites
 Code written in C
-Please see the file [requirements.txt] (requirements.txt) for more details.
+Please see the file [requirements.txt](requirements.txt) for more details.

 # License
 This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details